Lisa Monaco: Nomination

 In April 2020, it was announced that Monaco would assist with vetting efforts for the selection of Joe Biden's running mate in the 2020 presidential election.
 Following Biden's election, Monaco was considered for several positions in the upcoming administration, including Attorney General.

 On January 6, 2021, Monaco was nominated to serve as Deputy Attorney General, the second most powerful position in the Department of Justice (DOJ).
 Her nomination was endorsed by Senator Dick Durbin, who described her as "arguably the most qualified individual ever nominated to this position".

 A hearing on her nomination before the Senate Judiciary Committee was held on March 9, 2021, and she was confirmed by the Senate on April 20, 2021.
 She was sworn in the next day.
 A coalition of progressive groups wrote in opposition to her nomination, arguing that Monaco's professional ties with Apple, currently under investigation by the DOJ, constituted a conflict of interest.

 Tenure

 As Deputy Attorney General, Monaco referred an investigation into the Trump administration's subpoena of Apple to the Office of the Inspector General.
-According to The Washington Post, Attorney General Merrick Garland has "tasked his deputy attorney general, Lisa Monaco, with “surfacing potentially problematic matters deserving high level review" since she took office.
+According to The Washington Post, Attorney General Merrick Garland had "tasked his deputy attorney general, Lisa Monaco, with “surfacing potentially problematic matters deserving high level review" since she took office.

+Arctic Frost investigation

+In April 2022, Monaco recommended that Attorney General Merrick Garland approve the opening of "Arctic Frost," a sensitive investigative matter examining alleged efforts to submit false electoral certificates following the 2020 presidential election.
+FBI Director Christopher A. Wray signed a memo dated April 4, 2022, requesting authorization, and Monaco added a handwritten note stating "Merrick — I recommend you approve."
+Garland approved the investigation the following day.

+Safe Harbor Rules

 In 2023, Monaco announced that the DOJ would implement safe harbor rules for certain mergers and acquisitions (M&A) activity.
 Under the safe harbor rules, the DOJ will not target corporations that disclose wrongdoing they find by businesses they are acquiring.
 The policy is reportedly intended to encourage more self-disclosure among businesses engaging in M&A activity.